muratk5n/thirdwave/en/README.md

 ---

-Western MSM news cycle has tired of the RU-UKR war already..
+Western MSM news cycle has tired of the RU-UKR war..
 'Ew not fun anymore'..
 Maybe that will push them to start telling 'both sides' to negotitate.

 ---